lsphillips/ko-co/README.md

 ### Building

-You can build a browser entry point that is ES5 compatible and minified:
+You can build UMD and ESM versions of this module that are both ES5 compatible and minified:

 ``` sh
 npm run build